aa14av/wandb-tutorial/README.md

 ## HiPerGator Open On-Demand
 1. Navigate to the Open On-Demand Website: [ood.rc.ufl.edu](https://ood.rc.ufl.edu)
-2. Open a Jupyter Notebook Sesion
+2. Open a Jupyter Notebook Session
 3. With your notebook open, select File -> New -> Console

 ## Weights and Biases Setup